alexzk1/edmcoverlay_for_linux/README.md

 Some features are not yet implemented, and there are likely to be bugs.

-## Contributing

-Everyone interacting with this project is expected to abide by the terms of the Contributor Covenant Code of Conduct.
-Violations should be reported to coc-enforcement-edmcoverlay2@sorrel.sh.

 ## Copyright

 Copyright © 2020 Ash Holland.
 Licensed under the GPL (version 3 only).

 Copyright © 2021-2024 Oleksiy Zakharov.
 Licensed under the GPL (version 3 only).

 edmcoverlay2 is heavily based on [X11 overlay][] by @ericek111 (GPLv3).